Determining the dominant partial wave contributions from angular distributions of single- and double-polarization

-An illustration of the coordinates used to describe the photoproduction process is given in Figure \ref{fig:coordinate}, where laboratory coordinates are shown.
-It is important to note that generally recoil po\-la\-ri\-za\-tion observables are specified with respect to the primed coordinates $(x^{\prime},y^{\prime},z^{\prime})$, i.e. the rest frame of the recoil baryon.
-Polarization observables can generally be specified in either LAB or CMS coordinates.
-For partial wave fitting, the CMS frame is preferred.
+An illustration of the coordinates used to describe the photoproduction process is given in Figure \ref{fig:coordinate}, where center-of-mass coordinates are shown.
 Since the amplitude (\ref{eq:DefCGLN}) factors into the matrix element of polarized cross sections, it is possible to derive equations relating the $16$ po\-la\-ri\-za\-tion observables of pseudoscalar meson photoproduction to CGLN amplitudes.
 A consistent set of relations, corresponding up to signs to the formulas given in reference \cite{Sandorfi:2010uv}, is collected in Table \ref{tab:ObsInTermsOfCGLN}.

 {\allowdisplaybreaks

 }